 From northern Vermont to southern-centered Castleton, Nursing alumni Brooke Naylor has found the tools needed to positively impact other people’s lives.
 After many hospital experiences with her family growing up, the choice to major in Nursing came naturally to Naylor.

-“I have gone far beyond anything that I thought I would have done here at Castleton,” explained Naylor.
+“I have gone far beyond anything that I thought I would have done here at Castleton,” Naylor said.
 “I have succeeded in areas I thought would provide me with my toughest challenges, and have found many other challenges along the way.”

 “I don't believe I could have gotten this experience anywhere else.
 It was a one of a kind adventure, and I wouldn't change it for anything,” said Naylor on the unique learning opportunities provided to her over the years.
 “A lot of people go through their whole life not really knowing who they are or what they want.
 I found all my answers here, and I am extremely thankful for that.”